Paul-DS/gitlab-hook-server/README.md

 ```

 - **port**: The port on which the server is gonna be started
+- **logfile**: The file in which the logs will be written.
+Can be a relative path (from the server folder) or an absolute path. (optional. if null, the logs will be displayed in the console)
 - **hooks**: List of hooks that you want to bind
   - **repository**: Name of the repository on which the command must be bound (optional. if null, the command will be executed on events of all repositories.
   - **event**: Name of the event on which the command will be executed (see the possible values on the [gitlab documentation](https://gitlab.com/help/user/project/integrations/webhooks)) (optional. if null, the command will be executed on all events)